LazaUK/Sustainability-HomeEnergy/README.md

 For this tutorial, you would need the following hardware and software components:
 - Kasa Smart Wi-Fi Strip or Plug.
 See the [TP-Link Web site](https://www.tp-link.com/uk/home-networking/smart-plug/hs100) for available models that support *Energy Monitoring*.
 For testing purposes, I'm using Kasa Mini Smart Plug (**KP115**);
 - Computer with the Internet connectivity and pre-installed Python 3.x;
-- Azure subscription to provision backend cloud resources
+- Azure subscription to provision backend cloud resources.

 ## Step 0 - Setup
 1. Download content of this repo;